zowe/docs-site/docs/user-guide/configure-xmem-server.md

 For commands requireid to configure impersonation, see [Configuring the z/OS system for Zowe](configure-zos-system.md#configure-security-environment-switching).

-## Starting and stopping the Cross Memory Server on z/OS
+## Starting and stopping the cross memory server on z/OS

-The Cross Memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`.
+The cross memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`.
 It supports reusable address spaces and can be started through SDSF with the operator start command with the REUSASID=YES keyword:
 ```
 /S ZWESISTC,REUSASID=YES
 ```